receipt-print-hq/chrome-raw-print/README.md

 # Raw printing for Chrome

+**Chrome Apps are being discontinued by Google in 2018, so this project will no longer be actively developed.
+At the time of writing, neither WebUSB nor raw sockets can be used from regular web pages, so you will need to transition to a native app for this functionality once the runtime becomes unavailable.**

+**Thank you to everybody who has used or contributed to this app over the past year and a half!**

 This is a Chrome app to allow browser-based Javascript code to pass raw data to a supported printer.
 It is aimed at developers of web-based point-of-sale systems where server-side printing is not feasable.

 This has been developed for use with a USB receipt printer, with an ESC/POS command generator ([escpos-php](https://github.com/mike42/escpos-php)) providing the binary data.